Writing Reflection Statements

 really enjoyed doing this."
 You should describe the kinds of

-standards that CATA faculty members or other professionals in the
+standards that COMM faculty members or other professionals in the

 field would use to evaluate the artifacts.
 Simply asserting that you